Form 1099-NEC or nonemployee compensation 1099 makes a comeback in 2020 after a 38-year hiatus.

 If you need to ask for an extension, there is no guarantee that you would receive it.
 Employers are still expected to submit 1099-NEC following the deadline unless prevented by a natural disaster, a severe injury, or by death.

-Now that we have answered the questions “What is Form 1099-NEC?” and “What is a 1099-NEC form used for?” you should have a good grasp of the idea of the 1099 form.
 It is always good to study these kinds of forms for the benefit of your business.

 The confusion brought about by the 1099-MISC form prompted the IRS to revive and reintroduce the revamped Form 1099-NEC, also known as nonemployee compensation 1099.
 Although the miscellaneous form is still in use by businesses, independent contractor payments made by employers are now reported on Form 1099-NEC.